brlrb/The-AI-Engineer-Challenge-BM/MERGE.md

 - The feature maintains backward compatibility with existing document upload functionality
 - Image uploads are validated both client-side and server-side
 - The UI clearly indicates when in image mode vs document mode
+- Placeholder messages include 9 different engaging prompts
+- Messages rotate every 3 seconds only when chat is empty
+- Placeholder messages are hidden during loading, parsing, or when messages exist